aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 }
 ```

-We need to put the actual division operation inside the `try` block because that's where the error is actually going to happen.
-In our `catch` block, we let the user know they can't use 0 as a divisor.
+We need to put the actual division operation inside the `try` block, because that's where the error is actually going to happen.
+In our `catch` block, we let the user know they can't use zero as a divisor.

 ```
 public static void main(String[] args) {